 Shutterstock / Goran Bogicevic

-Way back in 2010, my friend Sadie was the first person in our group to have a baby.
-When it was my turn to visit the little family at home, I knew I couldn’t go empty-handed-bringing gifts for new parents is a given.
-So, inspired by the holiday season, I presented the new mama with a poinsettia growing in a cute, Christmassy mug.
+Back in 2010, my friend Sadie was the first person in our group to have a baby.
+When it was my turn to visit, I knew I couldn’t go empty-handed—bringing gifts for new parents is a given.
+So I brought her a plant.
 Not a lasagna.
-Not a batch of fresh-baked cookies.
+Not fresh-baked cookies.
 I brought Sadie a living plant that she had to take care of.
 (It’s OK.
 I’m shaking my head, too.)

 13x9s are not required.